maruf-hossain-munna/bikroy-bazar-client/README.md

 * If you are a buyer you can buy any product and report any products if you want.
 * it has admin dashboard where an admin see all users, all buyers and all Sellers.
 * finally this site is protected by jwt token and everyone have different routes.

+* Sir it has a simple mistake.
+If a user created first time he/she want to go Dashboard . the page is loading but if the user refresh the page.
+Then it will okay and next don't face this problem. it is only for first time.
+* and also a problem when the seller add a products if he don't click any category default are Iphone category not working. database receive no category.
+But if the seller click category drop down and then select iphone or any then it's working.
+That's mean default value has empty.
+I cant fixed it.
+I am trying but not solve. please forgive this mistake.....